AlekSkyHigh/wise-flow/README.md

 This project was built using the following technologies and dependencies:

 ### Client-side:
-TypeScript
+- TypeScript
-Angular
+- Angular
-Tailwind CSS
+- Tailwind CSS
-JavaScript
+- JavaScript
-HTML & CSS
+- HTML & CSS
 ### Server-side:
-Express - Node.js web application framework
+- Express - Node.js web application framework
-Mongoose - a connection between MongoDB and the Node.js JavaScript runtime environment.
+- Mongoose - a connection between MongoDB and the Node.js
-JSON Web Token
+- JSON Web Token
-Bcrypt - a password-hashing function
+- Bcrypt - a password-hashing function
-Axios - Promise based HTTP client for the browser and node.js
+- Axios - Promise based HTTP client for the browser and node.js

 ## Features